-If you wish to request for pruning or removal of trees on Council land, please complete a Request for Pruning or Removal of Trees on Council Land form and return via email.
+If you wish to request for pruning or removal of trees on Council land, please complete a Report It request for Tree Maintenance.

 Any further information relating to trees on Council owned land can be obtained by contacting Council's Coordinator Recreation & Tree Services on 02 4934 9618.

-Every pool and spa that can hold 2,000 litres of water and, is more than 300m deep, requires approval to be constructed and installed.
+Every pool and spa that can hold 2,000 litres of water and, is more than 300mm deep, requires approval to be constructed and installed.

 If you are unsure whether your proposal needs approval, you can speak to Council’s Duty Building Surveyor on 02 4934 9700.

 All pools and spas need to be registered on the NSW Swimming Pool Register.
 Penalties apply for pool owners who have not registered their pool.